• Get Started

 The Draft Boost, aka “The Van”: How It Works

 Every rider in Zwift punches a hole in the virtual air, leaving a drafting “wake” behind them just like outdoors.
-As long as you’re in a draft-enabled mode, your avatar can ride in this wake and save power by drafting behind other riders.
+As long as you’re in a draft-enabled ride, your avatar can ride in this wake and save power by drafting behind other riders.

 Little-known fact: the “size” of your draft wake is based on your in-game height and weight.
 Just like outdoors, a bigger rider will have a bigger draft wake than a smaller rider.
 So tuck in behind that big domestique and let them tow you to glory!